Carbon Stereoxide: Music and lyrics

 In a chat event with Philmusic in 2000, Marasigan hinted at Carbon Stereoxide’s sound as being inspired by The Cure, with folk and drum and bass elements.
 The band had attended a Cure concert in California last June.
 The album was also described as “dark, mature — not so much pop as rock” and a “near-complete departure from the original Eraserheads sound”.

 The band had performed some of the new material live, including “Maskara” and “Palamig”.
 An early composition, “Get This Love Thing Down”, was also performed live but was not included in the album.
-It is later set to be performed by the band at the Electric Fun Music Festival in October 2025.
+The band later teased the song at the end of their 2025 documentary Eraserheads: Combo on the Run.
 Buendia gave a statement: "I’m excited for our new and longtime fans to hear what we came up with.
 We’ve each grown to different phases and explored different sounds, but this song reflects where we are now — emotionally, musically, and spiritually.”

 Adoro contributed two tracks, "Wala" and "Pula", which had folk elements.
 "Out of Sight" was inspired by Blur.